Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Summary and discussion

 \item At $\gamma < \gamma_{\rm f}$, the perturbation of gravitational potential by halo accretion ceases.
-Concentrated star formation has significantly reduced the fraction of gas via violent feedback, and built up a concentrated gravitational potential dominated by the bulge stars, both preventing the gas from self-gravitating globally.
+Concentrated star formation has significantly reduced the fraction of gas via violent feedback in the inner SGC (Fig.~\ref{fig:Bulge_mass_tranistion}), and built up a concentrated gravitational potential dominated by the bulge stars, both preventing the gas from self-gravitating globally.
 Dynamically cold gaseous and stellar disk now have enough time to form.
 The growth of the bulge via the concentrated mode continues, but is limited to the innermost region where self-gravitation of gas can still be achieved (\S\ref{ssec:process-transition}).

 \item The two modes of star formation may leave observable imprints on the structures of bulges.
 Bulge stars formed in the scattered mode have large spatial extents (a few tens percent of $R_{\rm vir}$) and small concentration, and are distributed in a prolate shape elongated along the inflow stream.
 In contrast, bulge stars formed in the concentrated mode have small spatial extents (a few percent of $R_{\rm vir}$) and large concentration, and are distributed in a spheroidal shape.
 Other observable signatures related to galactic dynamics, such as the burstiness of star formation, and the clumpiness of star-forming gas and young stars, may also be used to decode the mechanisms driving the dynamical evolution of galaxies (\S\ref{sec:early-growth}; Figs.~\ref{fig:bulge_illustration}, \ref{fig:bulge_evolution} and \ref{fig:bulge_shape_origin}). \end{enumerate}